Majchrzak/slot-machine/README.md

 - used some DDD patterns in domain (skipped event sourcing etc.)
 - used hexagonal architecture + cqrs
 - used class-validator to validate requests and json objects,
-- used jest for unit and e2e tests,
+- used jest for unit and integration tests,
 - used typedi as dependency container,
 - used docker compose to orchestrate dependencies,
 - decided to not use any higher level framework (for instance nestjs)